MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ###  Use the search-mailbox cmdlet

-You can use the *search-mailbox* cmdlet to perform a specific search query against a target mailbox of interest and copy the results to an unrelated destination mailbox.
+You can use the `Search-mailbox` cmdlet to perform a specific search query against a target mailbox of interest and copy the results to an unrelated destination mailbox.

 The following example query searches Janes Smith mailbox for an email that contains the phrase Invoice in the subject and copies the results to IRMailbox in a folder named "Investigation."